Red-eye flight

-In commercial aviation, a red-eye flight is a flight scheduled to depart at night and arrive the next morning.
-Another definition of a red-eye flight is one that takes place overnight but does not provide enough time for passengers to get a full night's sleep.
+In commercial aviation, a red-eye flight refers to a flight that departs at night and arrives the next morning, especially when the total flight time is insufficient for passengers to get a full night's sleep.

-The term "red-eye" derives from the symptom of having red eyes, which can be caused by fatigue.
+The term derives from red eyes as a symptom of fatigue.

 Causes and utilities

-For the airline, overnight flights will enable more use of aircraft that would otherwise be idle at night.
+For the airline, overnight flights enable more use of aircraft that would otherwise stand idle.
 For airports, it may be rational to divert the stream of passengers away from peak hours.
 In major airports, the capacity for flight operations during daytime may be fully exhausted, and the price of airport slots may be higher at peak hours.

 For passengers, the benefits and disadvantages are more subjective.
-Many will perceive it difficult to arrive well-rested after a night flight, especially if it is at odd hours or too short to fit into a full night's sleep.
-However, the traffic to and from the airport, as well as the airport experience may be less stressful at these hours.
+While overnight flights are often less costly, many will perceive it difficult to arrive well-rested after a night flight, especially if it is at odd hours or too short to fit into a full night's sleep.
+However, the traffic to and from the airport, as well as the airport experience, may be less stressful at these hours.
 Some passengers may want to arrive early in a city and return the same day, saving on a night's accommodation, or enjoy one full day at the beginning or end of the trip.
 It has been claimed that red-eye flights are popular among business travelers who benefit from flying at night.
-Business class seats are often reclinable to a flat position, enabling normal sleep.

 Examples

 One definition of a red-eye flight is one that is too short to allow a full night's sleep.
-An example would be those flights from Los Angeles to New York City—about six hours' flying time—that depart between 2200 and 0100, and arrive between 0500 and 0700.
+An example would be those flights from Los Angeles to New York City—about five hours' flying time—that depart between 2100 and 0100 Pacific time, and arrive between 0500 and 0900 Eastern time.